+Breakfast.
+Drive to Echmiadzin, the spiritual and administrative center of the Armenian Apostolic Church.
+Visit the churches of St. Hripsime and St. Gayane (UNESCO World Heritage Sites).
 Visit the Main Cathedral of Echmiadzin, the oldest state-built church in the world, having been built by St. Gregory the Illuminator in 303 AD (UNESCO World Heritage Site).
 Attend the colorful service of the Holy Liturgy on Sundays, which attracts a numerous visitors and pilgrims from around the world.
-Visit the Cathedral Museum, where amongst other relics, you can see the Holy Lance, with which Jesus Christ was pierced on the cross.
+Visit the Cathedral's Museum, where amongst other relics, you can see the Holy Spear, with which Jesus Christ was pierced on the cross.

 Return to Yerevan.
 Start exploring Yerevan, the Armenia’s capital city and one of the oldest cities in the world.
 Stop at the Victory Park and Mother Armenia monument to get a spectacular view of the Biblical Mt.
 Ararat with a panorama of central Yerevan.

 Continue to the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
 The Armenian Genocide Memorial Complex houses both the Armenian Genocide Museum, and the Tsitsernakaberd Genocide Memorial.
-The museum offers an account of the 1915 genocide in which as many as 1.5 million Armenians perished while Armenia was part of the Ottoman Empire.
 Dinner.
 Overnight in Yerevan.

 Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
 The Garni Temple was built by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.
-After adopting Christianity in 301 AD, the pagan temple lost its significance and the fortress of Garni became the summer residence of the Armenian kings.
-The temple was destroyed in 1679 in an earthquake, but was reconstructed in Soviet times.
+Lunch.

-Continue to Yenokavan Village in the majestic Tavush Province of Armenia.
+Continue to Yenokavan village in the Tavush Province of Armenia.
 Accommodation in the cottages of the Apaga Resort.
-Situated at 1,390m above sea level, the Apaga Resort is a unique place in the mountains of Armenia where you can enjoy indescribably fascinating scenery, horses, dogs, sky full of stars, forests, meadows of daisies and rivers.
+Situated at 1,390m above sea level, the Apaga Resort is a unique place in the mountains of the Northern Armenia where you can enjoy an indescribably fascinating scenery, horses, dogs, sky full of stars, forests, meadows of daisies and rivers.
 Dinner.
 Overnight in Yenokavan.

 As all the riding will be in the mountains you should have a reasonable sense of balance as it will help the horses navigate the narrow switch-back paths.
 You should be reasonably fit, in a decent state of health and be comfortable riding for 5 hours a day.
 There will be points during the trip where you will have to get off and walk downhill with your horse.
 The horses used for the trips are local-bred horses, Arabian, English and Akhaltekin blood mongrels (half-blood).